sofiarha/telegram-bot/README.md

 `telegram.ext`: Tools to build the bot, add handlers, and manage context.

-`apscheduler`: Schedules the daily messages (runs them at 6AM UTC).
+`apscheduler`: Schedules the daily messages (runs them at 6AM EDT).

 ### 2. File Paths
 ```